 Roots and tubers provide large amounts of calories per unit of land and are also the plants which are likely to have a strong positive response to increased C02 levels.
-Their ability to benefit from carbon is expected to balance out the negative effects of drought and temperature changes though care is still needed to reduce risks from extreme weather events and pests and diseases.
-Further, even in today's climate, when root crops are cultivated without intercrops or the use of mulches, soil erosion and runoff can be a significant cause of flooding and soil loss.
+Their ability to benefit from carbon is expected to balance out the negative effects of drought and temperature changes86 though care is still needed to reduce risks from extreme weather events and pests and diseases.
+Further, even in today's climate, when root crops are cultivated without intercrops or the use of mulches, soil erosion and runoff can be a significant cause of flooding and soil loss.^{87,88}

-Potatoes are of course one of the most consumed foods in England at present.
+Potatoes are of course one of the most consumed foods in Wales at present.
 Warmer winters are not expected to negatively impact on growth or yield of potato crops and warmer summers may increase yields.
 As with all root crops, they are expected to benefit from increased C02 levels.
-However, water is one of the limiting factors potato cultivation as well as other root crops such as beetroots.
+However, water is one of the limiting factors potato cultivation of potatoes and other root crops such as beetroots and drought can significantly impact on potato harvests.
 A simulation for Ireland indicated that maintenance of current potato yields would require irrigation to a level of 150-300mm per year.
-However, mulching, in combination with other practices to build soils, could help prevent both drought-related losses and reduce the need to irrigate.
-Beetroots on loam soils are likely to be less vulnerable to drought than those grown on sandy soils.
-Onions may be negatively affected by the higher temperatures but their response to C02 levels could level this out.
+Mulching, in combination with other practices to build soils, could help prevent both drought-related losses and reduce the need to irrigate.
+Beetroots on loam soils are likely to be less vulnerable to drought than those grown on sandy soils, which are less common in Wales.89 Onions may be negatively affected by the higher temperatures but their response to C02 levels could level this out.

 Going beyond potatoes, other crops which could help diversify the food base include winter radish and salsify.
-For all root crops, additional care might be needed for winter storage as ambient stores may not be cool enough to maintain quality.
+For all root crops, additional care might be needed for winter storage as ambient stores may not be cool enough to maintain quality.90